AkramOM606/AI-SoccerCoach/README.md

 # Acknowledgements

-We would like to express our gratitude to the ThinkAI hackathon organizers for giving us the opportunity to work on this exciting project.
+We would like to express our deepest appreciation to all those who provided us the possibility to complete this project.
+A special gratitude we give to the **ThinkAI hackathon organizers**, whose contribution in stimulating suggestions and encouragement, helped us to coordinate our project.

+Our thanks and appreciations also go to **UM6P**, **1337AI**, **ADRIA**, **1337 School**, **College of Computing**, and **Math Maroc** in developing the project.
+Their willingness to give their time so generously has been very much appreciated.

+Finally, an honorable mention goes to our colleagues for their understanding and support on us in completion of this project.
+Our success would not have been possible without the support of each of the individuals and organizations mentioned above.

 # License